base2Services/shelvery-aws-backups/README.md

 ### Deploy as lambda

-Shelvery can be deployed as lambda fucntion to AWS using [serverless](www.serverless.com) framework.
-Serverless takes care of creation of necessary IAM roles.
-It also adds daily scheduled to backup all supported resources at 1AM UTC, and to run backup cleanup at 2AM UTC.
+Shelvery can be deployed as a lambda fucntion to AWS using [serverless](www.serverless.com) framework.
+Serverless takes care of creating the necessary IAM roles.
+It also adds daily scheduled backups of all supported resources at 1AM UTC, and will run backup cleanup at 2AM UTC.
 Schedules are created as CloudWatch event rules.
 Look at `serverless.yml` file for more details.
 For this method of installation (that is deployment) there is no python package, and you'll need to clone the project.
-Below is example from doing this process within `node` docker container
+Below is an example of doing this process within a `node` docker container

 ```text